 2. Excessive Pace of Product Improvement

-High-tech products are generally used over an extended period of time, is integrated with complimentary products, and imposes learning costs on the end user.
-As such, customers require time to digest and recover their investment in high-tech products and the overall systems in which the products are used.
+High-tech products are generally used over an extended period of time, are integrated with complimentary products, and impose learning costs on the end user.
+As such, customers require time to digest and recover their investment in new technologies and the overall systems in which the products are used.
 The rapid introduction of new and improved versions can make a customer regret a previous purchase, delay all new purchases, and agonize over similar purchases in the future, none of which are in the long-term interest of the producer.

 3. Incomplete Products